The Swiss Alps 100 is a GREEN COMMITMENT event.

 We are working with almightytree.ch

 in order to give participants the option to not get a race t-shirt but donate the costs of that shirt towards planting a tree in Switzerland.
 For every 6 donated t-shirts Almighty Tree is planting a new tree in Switzerland.
-To date, 143 runners
+In 2023 we raised CHF714.- which were used to plant 22 new trees in Morges, Switzerland

 Since 2021, the Swiss Alps 100 is a cupless race.
 We are doing this in order to reduce the every growing pile of plastic trash.
 Many races are adopting to this practice which is awesome and it's not too much to ask for runners to carry a small foldable and reusable cup while they run.